petrkeil/spatial_ecology_cheatsheet/README.md

 # Spatial ecology cheatsheet

 This is a rather random assortment of references on issues of geometry, fractals, aggregation and scaling in ecology.
+Mostly stuff that I learned from my teachers during my PhD studies and during my first postdoctoral years.

 ## General treatments